-Form I-551 (or a Green Card as it was formerly known as) is the document you need to get.
+Form I-551 (or a Green Card as it was formerly known) is the document you need to get.
 This document will enable you to immigrate to the U.S. on permanent resident status.
-There are different ways you can get a Form I-551.
+There are different ways you can get Form I-551.
 Let us show you how.

 What is Form I-551?

 Well, an I-551 Form is a Green Card.
 In the olden days, this document used to be green in color and was therefore called a “green card”.
-The basic of the document remain the same.
+The basics of the document remains the same.
 It just got a new legal name – the I-551 Form.